Santo Domingo Pueblo, New Mexico: Demographics

 The 2010 census found that 2,456 people lived in the CDP, while 3,519 people in the U.S. reported being exclusively Santo Domingo Puebloan and 4,430 people reported being Santo Domingo Puebloan exclusively or in combination with another group.

 The state of New Mexico has reported the population as 3,100.

+Government

+The administration of the Pueblo of Laguna in 2025 is: